official-stockfish/WDL_model/Readme.md

 1. Obtain a large collection of engine-vs-engine games (at fishtest LTC time control) in pgn format and save the pgn files in the `pgns` folder.
-This can, for example, be achieved by running `python download_fishtest_pgns.py --path pgns` once a day.
+This can, for example, be achieved by running `python download_fishtest_pgns.py` once a day.

 2. Use `make` to compile `scoreWDLstat.cpp`, which will produce an executable named `scoreWDLstat`.

-3. Run `scoreWDLstat` to parse the pgn files in the `pgns` folder.
+3. Run `scoreWDLstat -r` to parse the pgn files in the `pgns` folder.
 A different directory can be specified with `scoreWDLstat --dir <path-to-dir>`.
 The computed WDL statistics will be stored in a file called `scoreWDLstat.json`.
 The file will have entries of the form `"('D', 1, 78, 35)": 668132`, meaning